dinasv/CSBFinder/README.md

 <a name='overview'>Overview</a>
 --------
 CSBFinder is a standalone Desktop java application with a graphical user interface, that can also be executed via command line.

 CSBFinder implements a novel methodology for the discovery, ranking, and taxonomic distribution analysis of colinear syntenic blocks (**CSBs**) - groups of genes that are consistently located close to each other, in the same order, across a wide range of taxa.
 CSBFinder incorporates an efficient algorithm that identifies CSBs in large genomic datasets.
-The discovored CSBs are ranked according to a probabilistic score and clusterd to families according to their gene content similarity.
+The discovered CSBs are ranked according to a probabilistic score and clustered to families according to their gene content similarity.

 The input is a set of genomes and parameters **_k_** (number of allowed insertions) and **_q_** (the quorum parameter).
-The genomes are modeled as strings of orthology gene group identifires, where genes belonging to the same orthology group have identical IDs.
+The genomes are modeled as strings of orthology gene group identifiers, where genes belonging to the same orthology group have identical IDs.
 Am orthology group is regarded as a 'gene' throughout the text.
 In our model, a CSB is a patterns of genes that appears as a substring of at least one of the input genomes, and has instances in at least **_q_** genomes, where each instance may vary from the CSB by at most **_k_** gene insertions.
 The genomes are mined to identify patterns that qualify as CSBs.
 The discovered CSBs are ranked according to a probabilistic score and clustered to families according to their gene content similarity.

 <a name='prerequisites'>Prerequisites</a>
 --------